TREVOR MATTEA

 PicturePhoto from California Theater Center

-As part of this field trip, students attended a production of "Charlotte's Web" and described the similarities and differences between the book and the play.
+As part of this field trip, students attended a production of Charlotte's Web and afterward compared and contrasted the book with the play.

 This field trip was originally designed to accompany the following California Content Standards for Grade 3 Reading: